cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 *  `--sort-by TEXT`     Key for sorting the list

 *  `--descending`       Sort list in descending order [default: False]

+*  `-t --tenant-name TEXT`     The name of the tenant for which to list the blueprints.
+If not specified, the current tenant is used.
+This argument cannot be used simultaneously with the `all-tenants` argument.

+*  `-a --all-tenants`       Include resources from all tenants associated with the user.
+This option cannot be used simultaneously with the `tenant-name` argument.

 &nbsp;
 #### Example